jimroxodezi/jimroxodezi.github.io/_posts/2022-12-27-programs,-processes-and-threads.md

 > "...a controlled form of forgetting the details to focus on something more fundamental, allowing one to make statements that are shorter to state, yet broader in meaning"

+I consider that a very excellent description of what abstraction is.
+This is very true of abstraction at every level of the software stack.
+We use web APIs without understanding the details or caring much about what's going on behind the scenes, we talk about computers fectching data from memory in a straighforward manner without considering much fine-grained details like memory heirarchy with it's attendant concepts (like caching, catch hits and misses, cache lines), memory paging and allocations, paged I/O operations on disks, etc,etc...
+We just simply talked about these "high-level" operations without paying much attention to the details.
+We often talk about leaky abstractions if, in an attempt to look at these high-level stuffs, we begin to delve too much into the details.

+I've had to talk about abstraction because the idea of processes and threads are very good abstractions we have to deal with as computer programmers.

 ## Programs and Processes